7.6 Mechanisms of early detection and signposting of young people facing health risks

 Since 2001, Italy has participated in the HBSC multicentric study (Cf. paragraphs 7.1-7.4).
 The HBSC surveys promoted a continuity in the monitoring of health-related behaviours of school-age children.

-With the State-Regions Conference of 18 December 2019, the agreement regarding the Health Pact for the years 2019-2021 was ratified in which specific active policies for the promotion and protection of health are considered with particular attention to children and adolescence, to people with mental disorders, to support the autonomy of people with disabilities and non self-sufficient people.
+With the State-Regions Conference of 18 December 2019, the agreement regarding the Health Pact for the years 2019-2021 was ratified in which specific active policies for the promotion and protection of health are considered with particular attention to children and adolescents, to people with mental disorders, to support the autonomy of people with disabilities and non self-sufficient people.

 Among the main actors involved in the promotion of health and in the prevention of risky behaviours are:

 - the health operators of the Prevention Departments of the Health Authorities that intervene in the world of schools;

 - teachers who, thanks to the direct and continuous link with students, can collaborate effectively to foster the close link between education and health;

 - students who have to learn the possibilities of choice in terms of health behaviours;

 - parents as they play an important role in the educational area and in the maintenance or modification of health behaviours.

 - Young people are also an active part in health promotion, since they participate in the process of transmitting information, advice and other types of help for the prevention of health risks, such as, for example, the abuse of alcohol and drugs and in the prevention of communicable diseases.